 The Wilson Little Wil - Our Favorite 3' Magnet Antenna

 The Wilson Little Wil antenna is extremely affordable and offers a great blend of performance without limiting your clearance by too much.
 It's by far our best selling compact magnet antenna.
 See the Wilson Little Wil here.

 The Wilson 1000 - Our Favorite 5' Magnet Antenna

-At 62", the Wilson 1000 is a much larger antenna but it performs extremely well.
+At 62 inches, the Wilson 1000 is a much larger antenna and it performs extremely well.
 Installed on your rooftop, you'll likely get between 5 to 7 miles on average and - given the right conditions - significantly more.
-The whip portion also screws-off at the base, so you can remove the whip to improve clearance while still leaving the magnetic base and coax attached.
+The whip portion also screws off at the base, so you can remove the whip to improve clearance while still leaving the magnetic base and coax attached.
 See the Wilson 1000 here.

 102" Whip Antennas

 Given the title of this article, "Choosing the Best CB Antenna", perhaps we should have put this one at the top.
 The 102" whip antenna will, without a doubt, provide you with the best performance of ANY of the antennas on this page!